BEACHES

 * Ride the waves at the city’s only legal surfing beach (67-69 Street) with private, semi-private & group surf lessons & camps for kids & adults with Skudin Surf or Locals Surf Camp (whose owners run a great cafe/coffee shop a few minutes inland).

-* Visit nearby Fort Tilden, a decommissioned U.S. Army Base with WWII historic artifacts and public art – look for Nancy Baker Cahill’s Liberty Bell with augmented reality.
+* Visit nearby Fort Tilden, a decommissioned army base with WWII artifacts and cool art.

 * Free parking lots at 11th to 15th Street and 95th Street; also free street parking.
 Or arrive in style via ferries ($2.75) that depart frequently from Wall Street/ Pier 11 & Sunset Park (or take the subway).